openradar/AMS-Open-Source-Radar-2019/README.md

 * 13:30 - 14:30 [Hands on BALTRAD](baltrad)
 * 14:30 - 15:30 [Hands on Py-ART](pyart)
 * 15:30 - 16:30 [Hands on wradlib](wradlib)
+* 16:30 - 17:00 The LROSE software ecosystem and wap up.